JustinDSPark/JustinDSPark/README.md

 ### Let me introduce myself

 I am Sunwoo Park.
 I am a data scientist majoring Economics.
-From a simple economic data and sports and product stategy marketing, I can offer you data analysis.
+For a simple economic data and sports and product stategy marketing, I can offer you data analysis.
 Thx

 <!--